Target level of study

 45h

-This course builds on the basic concepts acquired in Quantum Mechanics in Semester 5.
-The course is structured around the following main themes: extension of the wave mechanics formalism, angular momentum theory, hydrogen atom, perturbations, introduction to relativistic quantum mechanics.
+This course will build on the basic concepts previously acquired in Quantum Mechanics in semester 5.
+The course is structured around the following main topics: extension of wave mechanics formalism, angular momentum theory, hydrogen atom, perturbations, introduction to relativistic quantum mechanics.

 Experimental Physics S5 PA